-- Radio Access Technology: The same technology will be shared between rail and road services (5G radio is assumed).
-In this case, issues related to interference within the same technology should be considered, as illustrated in Section 5.2. - b) Radio Access Network: despite having a common technological base, two dedicated and independent radio access networks exist for each domain (i.e. one RAN for rail services and the other one for road services).
+a) Radio Access Technology: The same technology will be shared between rail and road services (5G radio is assumed).
+In this case, issues related to interference within the same technology should be considered, as illustrated in Section 0.
+The possible interferences between the RAT are illustrated in Figure 39 in yellow.

+- b) Radio Access Network: despite having a common technological base, two dedicated and independent radio access networks exist for each domain (i.e. one RAN for rail services and the other one for road services).
 Based on this, the access points to the network (gNBs for the case of 5G) will not be shared, as illustrated in Figure 39.
 This implies that the different data flows associated to the services/Applications in each domain will not share radio access network resources (although issues related to (a) may have an impact).
 Therefore, both rail and road services will compete to have a good coverage instead of cooperating in network planning, which is why the coexistence mechanisms shall be focused on guaranteeing the performance of these independent networks without interference. - c) Core Network: likewise, this scenario assumes that each domain will have its own core network, independently of each other, serving their associated services and applications.
 As a result, data-traffic management and optimization is planned and carried out independently for the two domains.
 However, this does not preclude the possibility, within each of these domain networks, to apply the techniques described in Section 5.3 to achieve application/service data traffic discrimination: virtual networking principles and associated QoS techniques could be applied to guaranty QoS and assure KPIs for each of the domains.